Skip to main content

 Customer Service and Account Management

-Blue Apron: Blue Apron offers live chat and email support on weekdays, with more limited weekend availability.
-Phone support has been phased out for most U.S. accounts.
-The self-service portal handles skips and pauses, though the cancel flow requires navigating several confirmation screens.
-Refund processing is reliable; credits typically appear within 48 hours.
+Blue Apron: Blue Apron offers live chat and email support on weekdays, with more limited weekend availability, and phone support has been phased out for most U.S. accounts, narrower coverage than EveryPlate's 24/7 chat.
+The self-service portal handles skips and pauses, though the cancel flow requires navigating several confirmation screens, and refund credits typically appear within 48 hours.
+Choose Blue Apron over EveryPlate if weekday chat plus reliable refunds is sufficient; if you want round-the-clock support, EveryPlate has the edge.

-EveryPlate: EveryPlate's support flows through the HelloFresh customer service infrastructure, which means access to 24/7 chat and a competent email team.
+EveryPlate: EveryPlate's support runs on the HelloFresh Group customer service infrastructure, which means 24/7 chat and a competent email team, broader availability than Blue Apron's weekday-only live chat.
 The self-service portal handles skips, plan changes, and cancellations without friction.
-Given the budget price point, the service quality is surprisingly strong, you get HelloFresh-level support for EveryPlate prices.
+Choose EveryPlate over Blue Apron if around-the-clock support matters, especially notable given the budget price: you get enterprise-level service at EveryPlate's rock-bottom rates.

 Customer service: comparable.
 Blue Apron: Adequate, chat support is helpful but weekday-only.
 No phone option.
 Cancel flow is deliberately multi-step.
 EveryPlate: Punches above its weight, HelloFresh infrastructure means 24/7 chat and clean self-service at a budget price point.